RavenousAddons/ravGPS/README.md

 *Four lefts and a right and you're there!*

-Type /gps to get your coordinates.
+Type /wp to set a waypoint at your current location.

-Or you can pass in specific coordinates: /gps 12.34 56.78.
+Or you can pass in specific coordinates: /wp 12.34 56.78

-You can share your coordinates to different channels even if they don't have the AddOn: /gps share guild, /gps share whisper NAME(-SERVER).
+You can share your coordinates to different channels even if they don't have the AddOn: /wp share, /wp share guild, /wp share whisper NAME(-SERVER).

-The AddOn can even set a map pin when you're typically unable to for your current map.
+The AddOn can sometimes even set a map pin when you're typically unable to at your location/on your current map.

 ### License